SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 ## Ballpark overhead figures
 The digital I/O functions are astonishingly inefficient.
-This isn't my fault - it's the Arduino API's fault Single call to the function, volatile variables used as argumentsto the functions to prevent compiler from making assumptions about their values.
+This isn't my fault - it's the Arduino API's fault Single call to the function, volatile variables used as arguments to the functions to prevent compiler from making assumptions about their values.

 The comparison to the fast I/O functions is grossly unfair, because the fast I/O functions have constant arguments - but this gives an idea of the scale.
 Remember also that executing 1 word of code (2 bytes) takes 1 clock cycle, though not all of the code paths are traversed every time.